TMShumway/EventTrackerProject/README.md

 of a multi-weekend project and is intended to fulfill the contract between the information provider (a MySQL database schema), and the information user (the user via endpoints represented through a web front end).

-The second addition to this project incorporated a front end using JAvaScript and HTML with CSS.
+The second addition to this project incorporated a front end using JavaScript and HTML with CSS.
 This allows for the information user to access the REST api endpoints via a GUI.
 All information is presented in a way to allow simple and intuitive navigation.

+The third and final addition to this project replaced the JavaScript/HTML/CSS front end with a new front end running on the Angular Framework.
+This necessitated a switch from JavaScript to typescript.

 ## Technologies Used

 * Java
+* Angular
 * JavaScript
+* TypeScript
 * Asynchronous Http Requests
 * Java Persistence API
 * REST API